majestrate/i2p.rocks.blog/content/building-twisterd.md

     $ twisterd -daemon

 The web ui will be located at `http://127.0.0.1:28332/` .
 You'll need to register a new username, right now many names are squatted so be creative.
 After registering a user you'll have to wait a few minutes to get onto the blockchain, mining blocks may help speed up the process.
 The edit profile page at `http://127.0.0.1:28332/profile-edit.html` will be enabled once your user is accepted into the blockchain you can start posting, enjoy.
+You can follow me on twister, @jboss.